moveit/moveit2_tutorials/doc/concepts/move_group.rst

 The ``move_group`` node
 =======================

-The figure below shows the high-level system architecture for a key node provided by MoveIt called `move_group <https://docs.ros.org/noetic/api/moveit_ros_move_group/html/move__group_8cpp.html>`_.
+The figure below shows the high-level system architecture for a key node provided by MoveIt called :cpp_api:`move_group <move_group::MoveGroupExe>`.
 This node serves as an integrator: pulling all the individual components together to provide a set of ROS actions and services for users to use.
-Note that moveit_commander is `not currently available in MoveIt 2 <https://github.com/ros-planning/moveit2/issues/314>`_.

 .. image:: /_static/images/move_group.png